-NFL Odds: Tom Brady’s Lines To Win NFL MVP Fall Despite Undefeated Start
+NESN

 Tom Brady is losing ground in the race to the top of the NFL’s individual heap.

 FanDuel Sportsbook on Monday gave the New England Patriots quarterback 15/1 odds to win the NFL’s Offensive MVP award for the 2019 season.
-Brady’s MVP odds were 12/1 at the start of preseason but they’ve fallen, possibly because Seattle Seahawks quarterback Russell Wilson, Baltimore Ravens quarterback Lamar Jackson and Houston Texans quarterback Deshaun Watson have enjoyed such strong starts to the season.
+Brady’s MVP odds were 12/1 at the start of preseason but have fallen, possibly because Seattle Seahawks quarterback Russell Wilson, Baltimore Ravens quarterback Lamar Jackson and Houston Texans quarterback Deshaun Watson have enjoyed such strong starts to the season.

 Brady currently is tied with Carolina Panthers running back Christian McCaffrey in FanDuel Sportsbook’s estimation, but they trail the five favorites by some distance.